CS2103AUG2016-T17-C2/addressbook-level4/ManualTesting/TestScript.md

 This feature is only available for **Add**, **Delete** and **List**.

-**Moving taskbook to another storage location**
+##Moving taskbook to another storage location

 To save the taskbook in another file place, type `file` + `new storage location` that you want to move taskbook to.

-eg `move \dropbox\mytask` will keep taskbook in a folder called 'dropbox', which will be named 'mytask.xml'.
+eg `file \dropbox\mytask` will keep taskbook in a folder called 'dropbox', which will be named 'mytask.xml'.

 ##Help